-• Coronavirus Vaccine.
+Coronavirus Vaccine.
 We are developing an oral tablet vaccine to protect against SARS-CoV-2 infection, the virus that causes COVID-19.
 We generated multiple vaccine candidates based on the published genome of SARS-CoV-2 and evaluated them in preclinical models for their ability to generate both mucosal and systemic immune responses.
 Of particular interest will be the mucosal immune responses, as coronavirus is primarily an infection of the respiratory tract.
 We believe the logistical advantages of an oral vaccine that is administered using a convenient room temperaturestable tablet could be of critical benefit when rolling out a major public health vaccination campaign.
 Given the recent emergence of coronavirus strains with mutated S proteins that are considered more contagious than the original strain, serum antibodies from injected vaccines may not adequately protect against these SARS-CoV-2 variants over time, whereas a vaccine that is able to create cross-reactive T cells against conserved epitopes may have significant advantages.

-According to the U.S. Centers for Disease Control and Prevention (the "CDC"), an outbreak of COVID-19, caused by the virus SARS-CoV-2, began in Wuhan, China, in late 2019.
-From then on, the disease spread rapidly and person-to-person transmission has been widely documented.
-By August 4, 2021, more than 200 million COVID-19 cases had been identified globally, including in the United States, where the CDC had reported over 35.2 million infections and 612,000 deaths.
+According to the U.S. Centers for Disease Control and Prevention (the "CDC"), an outbreak of COVID-19, caused by the virus SARS-CoV-2, began in Wuhan, China, in late 2019 and rapidly spread worldwide.
+By November 3, 2021, more than 248 million COVID-19 cases had been identified globally, including in the United States, where the CDC had reported over 46.1 million infections and 746,000 deaths.
 While most COVID-19 restrictions, such as stay-at-home orders, have been lifted, COVID-19 continues to spread, particularly among the unvaccinated population, and remains a public health threat, not least due to the emergence of new variants.